basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/java.md

 because it means that unwanted data loss is inevitable.
 If one friends list contains `A`, `B`, and `C` and the other contains `D` and `E`, the list containing `A`, `B`, and `C` will be chosen.
 So what about friends `D` and `E`?
-Those usernames are essentially lost forever.
+Those usernames are essentially lost.
 In the sections below, we'll implement some other conflict resolution strategies as examples.

 ### Merging the Lists